UCSF-DataSci/ds217-11-final-t25ara/report.md

 7. Rain Intensity - 0.0
 8. Maximum Wind Speed - 0.0

 Month feature accounts for majority of feature importance (67%).
-This naturally is understood as months are indicative of the season, and therefore strong predictors of temperature.
+This is intuitive as months are generally indicative of the season, and therefore strong predictors of temperature.
 The top 3 features account for 89% of total importance.

 ![Figure 3: Model Performance](output/q8_final_visualizations.png)
 *Figure 3: Final visualizations showing model performance comparison, Linear Regression predictions vs actual values, feature importance, and prediction vs actual for best-performing XGBoost model.*